Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

 \subsubsection{Improving the Naive Algorithm}

-The final algorithm is based on the naive algorithm.
-To get an improved running time we make use of so-called representative sets to keep the size of the set stored for each node of the tree decomposition small.
+The final algorithm is based on the naive algorithm but makes use of so-called representative sets to keep the size of the set stored for each node of the tree decomposition small.

 We first define the notion of representative set to state the final algorithm.
 In \cref{sec:computing-rep-sets} we show how to actually compute the representative sets.